CODE-SUBMIT/dataset2/README.md

 5.Consent Form (sample)

-# A proposed model for the layout of the custom-size furniture, code and mode will be released soon:)
+# A proposed model for the layout of the custom-size furniture, code and model will be released soon:)
 <p align="left"><img width="50%" src="figs/dataset-fig7.png"/></p>